vk6flab/contest-logger/README.md

 This is an Open Source project, on purpose.
 The idea is that it's your project to contribute to in what ever way works for you.
 You can email me <cq@vk6flab.com>, or create an issue, better still, make a pull-request.

-Look forward to your ideas!
+I look forward to your ideas!

 73, de Onno VK6FLAB